 Hub Group, Inc. and various subsidiaries, including Mode Transportation, LLC, are licensed by the Department of Transportation as brokers in arranging for the transportation of general commodities by motor vehicle.
-To the extent that the Hub operating centers and Mode company-managed operations and IBOs perform truck brokerage services, they do so under these licenses.
+To the extent that the Hub operating centers and Mode IBOs perform truck brokerage services, they do so under these licenses.
 The Department of Transportation prescribes qualifications for acting in this capacity, including a \$10,000 surety bond that we have posted.
+In addition, Hub and Mode each have customs bonds.
 To date, compliance with these regulations has not had a material adverse effect on our results of operations or financial condition.
 However, the transportation industry is subject to legislative or regulatory changes that can affect the economics of the industry by requiring changes in operating practices or influencing the demand for, and cost of providing, transportation services.